Exclusive: LyondellBasell seen as mystery U.S. buyer of Kurdish oil in May

 Baghdad has increased opposition to Kurdish sales since the launch of the Kurdistan Regional Government’s own pipeline to Turkey in January that could bring the Kurds greater revenues.

-Reporting by Jonathan Leff; Additional reporting by Timothy Gardner in Washington; Erwin Seba, Marianna Parraga and Terry Wade in Houston
+Reporting by Jonathan Leff; Additional reporting by Timothy Gardner in Washington; Erwin Seba, Marianna Parraga and Terry Wade in Houston; Julia Payne and David Sheppard in London; Editing by Lisa Shumaker